 Which countries are currently quarantine free?

-Read on for everything you need to know about travelling in a post-COVID world, from how to stay safe while flying to whether baggage guidelines have changed, and what to do if you plan on cancelling your flights.
+Read on for everything you need to know about travelling while the pandemic is ongoing, from how to stay safe while flying to whether baggage guidelines have changed, and what to do if you plan on cancelling your flights.

 Is it safe to fly?